getgrit/stdlib/.grit/patterns/go/useless_if_else_body.md

 }`
 ```

-## Detected identical statements in the if body
+## Detected identical statements in the else if

 ```go
 package main